 Have you published any editions or do you plan to publish your own editions in the future?

-Do you have a favorite drill you use to warm up?
+Do you have a favorite drill or set of exercises you use to warm up?

 Do you have any pre-concert rituals?

 I don’t like practicing a lot on the day of the concert.
 Having a nap a few hours before – if it is an evening concert – makes a huge difference and eating a banana 20 minutes before is a must for me!

 What single most important piece of advice about practicing would you offer to younger aspiring players?

 My advice is for them to be curious, and try and be exposed to as many different styles of music as possible.